 As a result of the increased use of radioactive substances in, for example, industry, medicine and agriculture, shipments have become more frequent and larger in volume.
 Each day thousands of shipments of radioactive materials, including waste and spent nuclear fuels, are transported globally.

-To secure the safe transport of those radioactive materials, international framework has been established that combines regulatory requirements, package certification, inspections and a monitoring system.
+To secure the safe transport of those radioactive materials, an international framework has been established that combines regulatory requirements, package certification, inspections and a monitoring system.
 IAEA assists in strengthening this framework through the implementation of its transport regulations, ensuring the safe and secure packaging and handling of these materials.
-They also promote the implementation of the transport safety regulations, which has resulted in an exemplary worldwide transport safety and security record for over 50 years.
+They also promote the implementation of transport safety regulations, which has resulted in an exemplary worldwide transport safety and security record for over 50 years.

 Effective national and global response arrangements and capabilities are essential to minimise the impacts from nuclear and radiological incidents and emergencies.
 The international Emergency Preparedness and Response (EPR) framework, which is based on the international legal instruments, is maintained by the IAEA.

 Nuclear power plants are equipped with multiple safety systems able to deal with a wide range of abnormal operating conditions.
 In the unlikely case of a severe accident, plant operators use guidelines developed specifically for the purpose.
 They also have well-proven emergency operating procedures that help operators achieve a stable and safe end state.
 However, the most severe circumstances can result in damage to the nuclear fuel and the containment structures, leading to a possible release of radioactivity to the environment.